sean-codes/atoms-touchbar/README.md

 # atom-touchbar package

-The touchbar package for Atom.io

-# Focus
-The focus of this package is to extend some keyboard functionallity rather than duplicate common keyboard shortcuts in atom.
+The touchbar package for Atom.io.
+This package is to extend some keyboard functionallity rather than duplicate common keyboard shortcuts in atom.
+Please if you run into any issues or features post here: [Features/Issues](https://github.com/sean-codes/atoms-touchbar/issues)

 # Features